tiagojsag/playbook/README.md

 You need to follow the **advice process** to arrive at a decision.
 Anyone in the advice process can initiate a consent process to create a guideline based on the advice.

-### What if the guideline exists but I don't want to follow it?
+### What if the guideline exists but it is not sufficient?

-You need to follow the **advice process** to arrive at a decision.
-Anyone in the advice process can initiate a consent process to amend the guideline based on the advice.
+Sometimes you may discover that an existing guideline does not cover your specific case, is out of sync with current best practice or contradicts other guidelines.
+In such case you don't have to follow it, but you need to follow the **advice process** to arrive at a decision.
+Anyone in the advice process can initiate a consent process to amend the guideline.

 ### When not to create guidelines?